Diadochi: Successors

 Staff meetings to adjust command structure were nearly a daily event in Alexander's army.
-They created an ongoing expectation among the Hetairoi of receiving an important and powerful command, if only for a short term.
+They created an ongoing expectation among the hetairoi of receiving an important and powerful command, if only for a short term.
 At the moment of Alexander's death, all possibilities were suddenly suspended.
-The Hetairoi vanished with Alexander, to be replaced instantaneously by the Diadochi, men who knew where they had stood, but not where they would stand now.
-As there had been no definite ranks or positions of Hetairoi, there were no ranks of Diadochi.
+The hetairoi vanished with Alexander, to be replaced instantaneously by the Diadochi, men who knew where they had stood, but not where they would stand now.
+As there had been no definite ranks or positions of hetairoi, there were no ranks of Diadochi.
 They expected appointments, but without Alexander they would have to make their own.

 For purposes of this presentation, the Diadochi are grouped by their rank and social standing at the time of Alexander's death.
 These were their initial positions as Diadochi.
-They are not necessarily significant or determinative of what happened next.

 Craterus

 Craterus was an infantry and naval commander under Alexander during his conquest of the Achaemenid Empire.
 After the revolt of his army at Opis on the Tigris in 324, Alexander ordered Craterus to command the veterans as they returned home to Macedonia.
 Antipater, commander of Alexander's forces in Greece and regent of the Macedonian throne in Alexander's absence, would lead a force of fresh troops back to Persia to join Alexander while Craterus would become regent in his place.
 When Craterus arrived at Cilicia in 323 BC, news reached him of Alexander's death.
 Though his distance from Babylon prevented him from participating in the distribution of power, Craterus hastened to Macedonia to assume the protection of Alexander's family.
 The news of Alexander's death caused the Greeks to rebel in the Lamian War.
 Craterus and Antipater defeated the rebellion in 322 BC.
 Despite his absence, the generals gathered at Babylon confirmed Craterus as Guardian of the Royal Family.
 However, with the royal family in Babylon, the Regent Perdiccas assumed this responsibility until the royal household could return to Macedonia.